-MIT Medical’s Mental Health and Counseling Service works with students to identify, understand, and solve problems, and to help transform that understanding into positive action.
+MIT Medical’s Student Mental Health and Counseling Services works with students to identify, understand, and solve problems, and to help transform that understanding into positive action.

 We see nearly 21 percent of the student body each year, and about 29 percent of students in a given class by the time they graduate.
 We can provide: